IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 	- runs some library type thing?
 - Hardline isolationist, politically opposed to Gyrfalcon, Kingfisher, Macaw
 	- Thinks Macaw needs to approve more seagrass flats instead of saltwood, more farming instead of construction
-	- Thinks Gyrfalcon isfurther entangling Avizallo with outside world, has upstart ideas about restructuring ownership of saltwood groves.
+	- Thinks Gyrfalcon is further entangling Avizallo with outside world, has upstart ideas about restructuring ownership of saltwood groves.
 Opposed to them from the grading of manuscripts
 	- More interested in a nonexistent, glorious past than the present
+- Willing to move to war after Gyrfalcon killed

 **Macaw** (agriculture/land use): he.
 Gregarious, comedic.
 - Identity: Gandras Dol.
 Prominent saltwood cultivator.